Learn

 What’s the biggest challenge to restoring the climate?

-The biggest challenge right now is that we have no national or global agreement that we want to restore the climate for future generations.
-Most people don’t realize it’s even a possibility.
-That’s where the Foundation for Climate Restoration comes in, making climate restoration an idea whose time has come!
+The biggest challenge we face right now is that there are no national or global commitments to restoring the climate for future generations.
+Many people don’t even realize climate restoration is possible.
+That’s where the Foundation for Climate Restoration comes in—working to raise awareness and bring climate restoration into the conversation.

 What can you do to help restore the climate?